 So What Do I Do?

-I’m a self-employment coach.
-I’ve been researching alternative ways of working for almost 18 years now.
+I’m a solopreneur business designer.
+I’ve been researching alternative ways of working for 20+ years now.

 I am passionate about helping people work on their terms and in alignment with what makes them uniquely productive.